Homemade Sugar Scrubs

 Hyaluronic acid is involved in a number of processes, including hydration, repair, and even the formation of collagen and elastin, which helps skin retain its shape.

-For cosmetic purposes, HA is often extracted from the Japanese sweet potato and gelatinous root vegetables.
+For cosmetic purposes, hyaluronic acid is often extracted from the Japanese sweet potato and gelatinous root vegetables.

 A 2002 study proved after four weeks of consumption (as compared to a placebo group), those using hyaluronic acid reported better skin quality, more retention of moisture, and less dryness.

 If you want more details on key ingredients in your skin care products, head over and watch our 7 Natural Skin Salves for Rashes, Stretch Marks, and Wrinkles segment.

 Natural Products WE LOVE and My Own Skincare Regimen

 Wash my face with FATCO Cleansing Oil or my homemade face scrub

-Apply Annmarie Gianni Hyaluronic Acid Anti-Aging Serum (I cannot live without this product!)
+Apply Annmarie Skin Anti-Aging Oil (I cannot live without this product!)

 Other Annmarie Skin Care products I love are:

 Neroli Toning Mist (always in my purse and awesome on flights)

 Now it’s your turn.
 We’d love to hear in the comments below your favorite way to take care of your skin.
 Go!